Marketplace vs Website: What Southeast Asian brands need to know

 Higher Profit Margins

 While marketplaces offer a convenient platform for selling, they come with fees and commissions that can eat into your profit margins.
 With your own eCommerce website, you avoid these fees, allowing you to retain a larger portion of each sale.
-While there are costs associated with running your own site (hosting, maintenance, marketing), these are often predictable and can be managed effectively.
+Managing your own e commerce site also gives you better control over expenses and profits, as you can directly oversee costs like hosting, maintenance, and marketing, which are often predictable and can be managed effectively.
 Over time, the savings on commissions can significantly boost your profitability.
 Think of it as cutting out the middleman and keeping more of the pie for yourself.
 This can be a game-changer, especially for businesses selling high-value or niche products.
 You can use built-in payment systems to manage transactions.

 Challenges Of Marketplaces Vs ECommerce Websites